What should I expect?

 Whatever your appetite for adventure, your budget or interests, the Chilean Lake District combined with Chiloe Island will keep you captivated with its stunning, diverse scenery, charming local residents and sheer contrast to Southern Patagonia.

-- Multi-day hikes: either staying in a refuge hut, with a local family or camping, there are hikes ranging from 2-9 days through lush temperate rainforests, past conical volcanoes or under the shadow of huge granite walls.
+- Multi-day hikes: either staying in a refuge hut, with a local family or camping, there are hikes ranging from 2 to 9 days, through lush temperate rainforests, past conical volcanoes or under the shadow of huge granite walls.

 For total immersion into the lush, green, wild beauty of the Chilean Lakes, take on a multi-day hike.
-The Chilean Lakes has a number of national parks and also private parks (which act similarly to national parks).
-The 2 main hut to hut hikes available are through 2 private parks, the Tagua Tagua Park and the Tantauco Park.
-For the less experienced take on a 2-3 day hike in the Tagua Tagua Park which can be sandwiched between a spot of comfort in a cosy lodge; for those looking for a real challenge, take on the hard 5 day expedition through the thick rainforest of the Tantauco Park.
-In both these parks you can sleep overnight in unmanned, basic refuge huts.
+There are a number of national parks and also private parks (which act similarly to national parks).
+The two main hut-to-hut hikes available are through two private parks: the Tagua Tagua Park and the Tantauco Park.
+If you are a less experienced hiker, consider a 2-3 day hike in the Tagua Tagua Park, which can be sandwiched between a spot of comfort in a cosy lodge.
+For those looking for a real challenge, take on the tough 5 day expedition through the thick rainforest of the Tantauco Park.
+In both parks you can sleep overnight in unmanned, basic refuge huts.

-The lake district also offers the opportunity to stay overnight with local families as you pass through their farmland - the Vicente Perez Rosales National Park, famous for the emerald Petrohue Falls, has a lovely 3 day trek passing the needlepoint of the Puntiagudo Volcano or hike into the granite walled Cochamo Valley - locally known as Chile’s Yosemite.
-If you are looking for a longer, harder hike, camping overnight, then take on the full Cochamo circuit.
+The Lake District also offers the opportunity to stay overnight with local families, as you pass through their farmland.
+The Vicente Perez Rosales National Park, famous for the emerald Petrohue Falls, has a lovely 3 day trek passing the needlepoint of the Puntiagudo Volcano, or you could hike into the granite walled Cochamo Valley - locally known as Chile’s Yosemite.
+For a longer, harder hike with overnight camping, take on the full Cochamo Circuit.

 A moderately physically demanding trek, crossing the Andes through the Cochamo Valley.
 See some of the lesser known parts of the Chilean Lake districts trekking a deep area of total beauty in seclusion.
 With most nights spent camping, be prepared…